-This manual contains a description of the equipment supplied with the vehicle at the time of press.
-Some of the equipment hereunder described will not be available until a later date. or is only available in certain markets.
+This manual contains a description of the equipment supplied with the vehicle at the time this manual was published.
+Some of the units described herein will not be available until a later date or are only available in certain markets.

-Because this is a general manual for the ALTEA range, some of the equipment and functions that are described in this manual are not included in all types or variants of the model; they may vary or be modified in accordance with technical or market requirements; this cannot be interpreted as dishonest advertising.
+Due to the fact that this is a general manual for the ALTEA range, some of the equipment and functions that are described here are not included in all types or variants of the model; they may be different or be modified depending on the technical requirements and on the market; this should in no way be interpreted as deceptive advertising.